PamacKR/Web-Apps/README.md

 # Web Apps

-A vibecoded terminal utility for creating desktop web applications on Linux.
+A vibecoded terminal utility for creating desktop web applications for Chromium based Browsers on Linux.

 ## Features